leylabmpi/Struo2/README.md

     * You can fill with "blank" or "NA" if no accession is available
   * `fasta_file_path_col` (default = `fasta_file_path`)
     * Path to the genome fasta
-    * The fasta must be gzip'ed
+    * The fasta can be uncompressed or compressed (gzip or bzip2)
   * `taxID_col` (default = `gtdb_taxid`)
     * This should be the NCBI/GTDB taxonomy ID at the species/strain level
       * Needed for Kraken